 - Crude oil filtration

 - Winterized oil filtration

-Reducing and removing impurities lead to lowering the amount of reactants and increasing the efficiency of the produced oil.
+Reducing and removing impurities lead to lowering the amounts of reactants and increasing the efficiency of the produced oil.
 This is why filtration is the key separation step to minimize production costs in edible/vegetable oil production and to meet the strictest regulations and requirements.

-Removal of wax stearine from winterised products.
+Removal of wax stearine from winterized products.

 Removal of catalyst from hydrogenated products.

-Safety / polishing filtration at the following locations in the process:
+Safety/polishing filtration at the following locations in the process:

 - Tanker loading & unloading